 - Respecting the mentor’s time and other commitments by staying in touch, showing up on time, and arriving at meetings prepared

 How to Apply

-Toolkit for Participants
+Toolkits for Participants

-Schar PhD Alumni Mentor Program Toolkit
+Schar School PhD Alumni Mentor Program Toolkit

 This toolkit contains guidance and activities to help mentors and mentees make the most of the program.
 You may find it helpful to use these tools to establish goals together and engage in effective discussions.

 Questions?
 Contact Shannon Williams in PhD Student Services.